 The other day, Obinna Egbule was asking us what we really want from our phones.
-Good question because, let’s face it, most times the phone manufacturers only give us what they think we want, not what we really want.
+That is a good question because, let’s face it, most times the phone manufacturers only give us what they think we want, not what we really want.
+We never get our ideal smartphone from them.

 - 3.5 inches display with ~300 ppi.